keaising/im-select.nvim/README.md

 ## 1. Install binary

-Please install execute binary `im-select` first
+For Windows and macOS user, please install executable file `im-select` first

 Download URL:  [im-select](https://github.com/daipeihust/im-select)

+For fcitx5 user, you need to install fcitx5

-Note: Putting binary into some path which Neovim can read from, you can detect it in Neovim by:
+Note: You need to put the executable file in a path that NeoVim can read from, and then you can find it in NeoVim by doing the following:

 ```
 # Windows / WSL